 - Due to his size, a family with older children is his ideal family.

-The Alaskan Malamute is a large dog with a fluffy exterior and equally soft personality.
+The Alaskan Malamute is a large dog with a fluffy exterior and an equally soft personality.
 This big sweetie loves his human pack, and as a result, he can be a needy and intense pooch.
-And as a pack dog, he needs strong leadership, too, making him unsuitable for novice dog owners.
-His higher than average energy levels means that he needs to be placed with a very active family.
+As a pack dog, he needs strong leadership, too, making him unsuitable for novice dog owners.
+His higher-than-average energy levels means that he needs to be placed with a very active family.

-As long as you can meet all of his needs, he is a delightful canine companion who’s well suited to put a smile on everyone’s face.
+As long as you can meet his needs, he is a delightful canine companion who’s well-suited to put a smile on everyone’s face.
 Except for the neighbor’s cat!
-He makes a wonderful family pet for the right family and will bring a little wild wolfiness into your life.
-Prepare for lots of fluff, but also lots of canine companionship.
+He makes a wonderful family pet for the right family and will bring wild wolfiness into your life.
+Prepare for lots of fluff but also lots of canine companionship.